 Explore the Port Appin area

-Here's a day to soak up the marvellous setting and stroll around the tiny hamlet.
-Visit a renovated garden if that's your thing with some great view points to climb.
-You probably won't be able to resist the 'garden island' of Lismore with its many wild species of flowers, Gaelic culture and stunning distant views, so hop on the foot ferry from Port Appin and take our short circular stroll around the coast where only the lapping of the sea will break the silence.
-Enjoy a second night in Port Appin.
+Here's a day to stroll to the tiny hamlet of Port Appin and soak up the marvellous setting on the waters edge facing the island of Lismore with fabulous views in the backdrop beyond.
+Visit a renovated garden if that's your thing.
+But you probably won't be able to resist the 'garden island' of Lismore with its many wild species of flowers, Gaelic culture and stunning distant views, so hop on the foot ferry from Port Appin and take our short circular stroll around the coast where only the lapping of the sea will break the silence.

 7. Day seven